cashubtc/nuts/wallet/cashu_wallet_spec.md

 **Comment on split.** The split operation is the most important operation for an ecash wallet to engage in with a mint.
 Like described above, the split operation initiates a transaction between `Alice` and `Carol`.
 It can be used to split a `Alices`'s tokens to the specific amount she wants to send.

 However, the split operation is also used to finalize the transaction.
-When `Carol` receives tokens from `Alice`, `Carol` needs to ask the mint to swap the tokens against new ones in order to prevent `Carol` from double spending them.
+When `Carol` receives tokens from `Alice`, `Carol` needs to ask the mint to swap the tokens against new ones in order to prevent `Alice` from double spending them.
 In that case, the split amount `<total>` can simply be chosen as the total amount of the proofs supplied.

 ### 3.3 - Serialize tokens for sending ([NUT-00][00])
 Here we describe how `Alice` serializes the proofs from the set `<send_proofs>` for sending to `Carol`.